-Raising capital is rarely a straightforward process; it requires patience, planning and plenty of conversations with the right people.
-We have a large volume of startup ideas coming to us every day and, whilst we make an effort to respond to everything, we won’t be able to get back to everyone.
+Raising capital requires patience, planning and plenty of conversations with the right people.
+At the Icehouse we have a large volume of startup ideas coming to us every day and, whilst we make an effort to respond to everything, we won’t be able to get back to everyone.
 But don’t be discouraged!

 Below are a few tips on how to best prepare yourself to secure an initial funding conversation.

 Once you have secured early customers and there are signs that the market is real and the business is scalable, angel funding can help you get to the next level by scaling users and customers or funding the development of the technology needed before commercialisation.
 We specialise funding businesses at this stage through our various funds (Tuhua, First Cut, Eden, etc) and IceAngels, New Zealand’s most active angel network.
-Typically seed rounds are $200-$500k whereas Angel rounds are later and might be between $1m-$2m.
+Typical New Zealand seed rounds are $200-$500k whereas angel rounds are later and might be between $1m-$2m.

 After your business has a track record, Series A funding is the next option available to fund the optimisation of your product and user base, and look to scale in to new markets.
-Seed-stage startups often have a great idea that generates a solid base of enthusiastic users, but don’t have a plan on how to monetize their product.
+Seed-stage startups often have a great idea that generates a solid base of enthusiastic users, but don’t have a plan on how to monetise their product.
 In this round, it’s important to have a plan for developing a business model that will generate long-term profit.
-Typically, Series A rounds raise approximately 2 million to 15 million.
+Typically, Series A rounds for NZ companies that are expanding overseas raise approximately $2 million to $15 million.
 Icehouse funds may invest at these later stage investment rounds within our existing portfolio companies.
-Funding rounds past Series A are the speciality of larger venture capital groups.
+Funding rounds past Series A are the speciality of larger venture capital and private equity groups.

 We don’t like:

-Since 2003 more than 300 investors have been involved through our nine funds, and $65m invested across over 110 companies.
+Since 2003 more than 300 investors have been involved through our funds, and we have invested over $120m across more than 100 companies.
 Each of our funds have monthly partner meetings where companies present for 30 minutes.
+You can learn more about the range of funds and their investment criteria on the Icehouse Ventures website

 Annual Showcase & Demo-Day